Choose a VM size for compute nodes in an Azure Batch pool

 When you select a node size for an Azure Batch pool, you can choose from among almost all the VM sizes available in Azure.
 Azure offers a range of sizes for Linux and Windows VMs for different workloads.

 There are a few exceptions and limitations to choosing a VM size:

-- Some VM families or VM sizes are not supported in Batch.
+- Some VM series or VM sizes are not supported in Batch.

 - Some VM sizes are restricted and need to be specifically enabled before they can be allocated.

 Supported VM series and sizes

 Any promotional or preview VM sizes not listed aren't guaranteed for support.